 The Jal Mahal was built on an 11-acre tract of land.
 It is located in the centre of a large pond, although access to the monument is through a bridge.
 This gorgeous space in the shape of a little palace in the middle of the massive lake was built with lime and stone.

 The 'sarovar' was constructed in rubble masonry with thick layer of lime plaster in the style of then prevailing Hindu architecture.
 Four staircases in each arm of the pond lead to the water storage tank.
-There were twelve kiosks (chhatri) on its boundary wall, one at the corners and two on either side of the staircases.
-At present, only two out of twelve are surviving
+There were twelve kiosks (chhatri) on its boundary wall.

 Between the villages of Islampur and Serolli, a square-shaped fort has been built.
 There is only one way in and out.
 This structure has lofty walls with bastions on either side for gaining access to the top.
 There are remnants of what could have been rooms inside the fort.